Azon

 The ability to only control the path of the bomb in the azimuth direction, made AZON bombs most suitable for long and narrow targets, such as bridges or railways.
-A disadvantage of using an AZON bomb was that after a bomb was dropped the bomber could not break way immediately because the bombardier had to keep the bomb in view so he could guide it.
+A disadvantage of using an AZON bomb was that after a bomb was dropped the bomber could not break away immediately, because the bombardier had to keep the bomb in view so he could guide it.
 The bombardier used a BC-1156 joystick control to adjust the course left or right.
 The directional commands were sent to the guidance package via a special-purpose radio system.

-The 493rd Bomb Squadron also dropped Azon bombs in Burma in early 1945 from similarly-modified B-24s, based at Pandaveswar Airfield, India, with considerable success, fulfilling the designers' original purpose for the ordnance.
+The 493rd Bomb Squadron also dropped Azon bombs in Burma in early 1945 from similarly modified B-24s, based at Pandaveswar Airfield, India, with considerable success, fulfilling the designers' original purpose for the ordnance.